OAGi/Score/docs/user_guide/index.rst

 release is purged from the application and can never be restored back.
 To discard a release:

-1. Open the “Release” page by clicking “View/Edit Release” under the Core Component menu on the top.
+1. Open the "Release" page by clicking "View/Edit Release" under the Core Component menu on the top.

 2. Find a release to be discarded.

-3. Click on the ellipsis in the last column of the release to be discarded and select “Discard”.
+3. Click on the ellipsis in the last column of the release to be discarded and select "Discard".

 4. Confirm (or Cancel) the request on the confirmation dialog.